IES NSW Technical Meeting & National AGM November 2018

-The panel saw a number of experts in various fields discuss a wide range of topics surrounding the use of artificial lighting in our interior and exterior environments and touched on some of the considerations this has on health and wellbeing.
+The panel saw a number of experts in various fields discuss a wide range of topics surrounding the use of artificial lighting in our interior and exterior environments.
+Speakers touched on some of the considerations artificial lighting has on health and well-being.

-A range of questions were put to the group including upcoming trends in lighting, the implications of external lighting on the surrounding environment and the night sky, the challenges associated with balancing creative design with compliance to standards and guidelines and the proposed launch of an artificial moon into orbit over China’s Chengdu province by 2020.
+A range of questions were put to the group including upcoming trends in lighting, the implications of external lighting on the surrounding environment and the night sky.
+Plus the challenges associated with balancing creative design with compliance to standards and guidelines, and the proposed launch of an artificial moon into orbit over China’s Chengdu province by 2020.

 From left to right: